ppy/osu-wiki/wiki/Tournaments/oMMFF/1/en.md

 - The rules for mod usage are noted down below.
 The mod will be used only if the beatmap chosen is included in a specific category of the mappool.
   - **NoMod** - No mod will be used for this beatmap.
   - **Hidden** - The Hidden mod will be used by both players if the chosen beatmap is in the Hidden category of the mappool.
-  - **HardRock** - The HardRock mod will be used by both players if the chosen beatmap is in the HardRock category of the mappool.
+  - **Hard Rock** - The Hard Rock mod will be used by both players if the chosen beatmap is in the Hard Rock category of the mappool.
 They may also add HD if they wish to.
-  - **DoubleTime** - The DoubleTime mod will be used by both players if the chosen beatmap is in the DoubleTime category of the mappool.
+  - **Double Time** - The Double Time mod will be used by both players if the chosen beatmap is in the Double Time category of the mappool.
 They may also add HD if they wish to.
   - **FreeMod** - Each player may use the mod they want if the chosen beatmap is in the Tiebreaker category of the mappool.

 #### Mod usage for osu!mania